Logo

 Make sure that the legal successor to every company you ever worked for has your current postal address.
 Even if not classified by the company as a "Retiree" or if long gone -- in case of pension plan changes, employment lawsuits, settlements, or other issues.
 Update address at former company

-Update and strengthen your LinkedIn profile.
-Even if not currently looking, you need a strong, credible LinkedIn profile.
-Reconnect with people who know your work.
-Strengthen your profile to be found by recruiting bots.
-Profile changes have been made without notification, making some look fake. hpalumni.org/LinkedIn
+Check your LinkedIn profile.
+Even if not currently looking for a job, you need a strong, credible LinkedIn profile.
+Reconnect with people who know you and your work.
+Be found by hiring managers, recruiters, and recruiting bots.
+You can promote your specialized expertise.
+Your profile may have been automatically changed.
+Member advice: hpalumni.org/LinkedIn

-Unofficial Stock Decoder tables for: Compaq DEC Tandem
+HPAA's Complete Stock Decoder Tables for: Compaq DEC Tandem

 If you bought CPQ shares under the Compaq employee stock purchase plan, those shares were automatically converted to HPQ shares at the time of the merger.
 Unless you have sold or transferred them, the shares (and your corresponding new Hewlett Packard Enterprise and other spinoff shares) are being held by the last administrator of the plan, Morgan Stanley Smith Barney -- which is no longer being paid by the company for this work.
 Details and HPAA advice for former CPQ employee shareholders